websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

 ## Creating a Manual Backup

-To manually backup your `prd` environment from the Backups page, simply click on *Backup Now*.
+To manually backup your `prd` environment from the Backups page, click on *Backup Now*.
 This process can take several minutes or hours depending on the size of your services.

 Once started, the backup service icon will indicate a backup is in progress, and a new backup will appear in the *Backup history*.